 Though C.R.S.
 14-10-108 indicates that temporary orders regarding child custody shall not be prejudicial regarding the final custody determinations, it is our experience that establishing a good temporary parenting plan can, in fact, impact the final outcome in a divorce or child custody case.

-Get Assistance from a Child Custody Lawyer in Denver
+Get Assistance from a Custody Lawyer from Plog & Stein P.C.

 If you are seeking temporary custody rights of your child, you need to reach out to a skilled Denver divorce lawyer who can help.
 At Plog & Stein, P.C., we are committed to providing personalized and detail-oriented representation to each of our clients in these sensitive matters.
 If you retain our firm, you will get the trustworthy legal advice that you need at every step of the way.
 Our attorneys proudly represent people in cities such as Denver, Aurora, Centennial, Highlands Ranch, and Castle Rock, as well as throughout Denver, Douglas, and Arapahoe Counties.
 To discuss a situation involving temporary custody, call us at (303) 781-0322 or contact us online.